Multi-frequency analysis of the ALMA and VLA high resolution continuum observations of the substructured disc around CI Tau. Preference for sub-mm-sized low-porosity amorphous carbon grains: Results

 \subsection{Optical properties, fiducial case}

-\autoref{fig:5} shows the best fit radial profiles and the $1\sigma$ uncertainties of the dust optical properties, computed from the posterior distributions discussed in \autoref{sec:4.1}.
-The solid lines display the ALMA-only high resolution fit results, while the dotted ones are used for the combined ALMA and VLA Ka Band low resolution fit, colour-coded by the reference wavelength of our datasets.
+\autoref{fig:5} shows the best-fit radial profiles and the $1\sigma$ uncertainties of the dust optical properties, computed from the posterior distributions discussed in \autoref{sec:4.1}.
+The solid lines display the ALMA-only high resolution fit results, while the dotted ones are used for the combined ALMA and VLA Ka~band low resolution fit, colour-coded by the reference wavelength of our datasets.

-First and foremost, the upper left panel shows that the optical depth is moderate to low between 0.9 and $9.1\,{\rm mm}$ ($\tau_\nu\lesssim1$), suggesting that CI~Tau's continuum emission is (marginally) optically thin at all the radii at these wavelengths.
+First and foremost, the upper-left panel shows that the optical depth is moderate to low between 0.9 and $9.1\,{\rm mm}$ ($\tau_\nu\lesssim1$), suggesting that CI~Tau's continuum emission is (marginally) optically thin at all the radii at these wavelengths.
 Our low and high resolution fits display similar trends, with $\tau_\nu$ decreasing towards the outer disc and longer wavelengths.
 Such a decrease becomes even sharper when the disc radius or the observational wavelength increases, suggesting that dust emission is progressively optically thinner in the outer disc and at longer wavelengths.
 The results of the high resolution fit also show that $\tau_\nu$ locally increases at the position of the bright rings.
 These profiles closely match the spectral index behaviour discussed in \autoref{sec:3.3}.

-The upper right panel displays the absorption optical depth, $\tau_\nu^{\rm abs}=\Sigma_{\rm dust}\kappa_\nu^{\rm abs}$.
-On top of the results from our high and low resolution fits, the black dotted lines show the absorption optical depth profiles inferred from each dataset separately in the optically thin limit \citep[see e.g.,][]{Huang2018,Dullemond2018} as
+The upper-right panel displays the absorption optical depth, $\tau_\nu^{\rm abs}=\Sigma_{\rm dust}\kappa_\nu^{\rm abs}$.
+On top of the results from our high and low resolution fits, the black dotted lines show the absorption optical depth profiles inferred from each dataset separately in the optically thin limit \citep[see e.g.][]{Huang2018,Dullemond2018} as